Is Your Search Engine Optimization Campaign Broken?

 You’ve done the work, you picked your keywords, you’re using them in your site text and beyond, and still nothing.
 No visitors.
 No conversions.
 Just silence.
 Were all your search engine optimization efforts for nothing?
 What’s going on?

-That’s the subject of a thread over at Sitepoint right now.
-An SEO has been approached by a client who says, despite ranking number one for many of their keywords, they’re still not getting many leads or bringing in conversions.
+Picture the following situation: an SEO has been approached by a client who says, despite ranking number one for many of their keywords, they’re still not getting many leads or bringing in conversions.
 They want to know what to do.
 This can sometimes be an occurrence at an agency.

 The first thing I’d want to do is take a look at the site’s analytics and see what keywords are bringing converting users into the site.
 I don’t care how many number one rankings you have in Google; if they’re the wrong rankings, they’re not going to help you or your site.
 Search engine optimization isn’t about collecting visitors on your site.
 You’re not a museum; visitors who do nothing but look at what you have to offer are of little value to you.
 You want visitors who will convert.

-If people are landing on your site and then leaving once they see what you’re about, then it’s time do some keyword research, to choose the right keywords and learn how to use keywords once you’ve got ’em.
-Use WordTracker or Overture’s keyword selection tool to pinpoint high activity search terms for you industry.
-Personally, I think Google Suggest and Yahoo’s Search Suggestions are two of the strongest keyword research tools out there.
+If people are landing on your site and then leaving once they see what you’re about, then it’s time to do some keyword research, choose the right keywords, and learn how to use keywords once you’ve got ’em.
+Use Google Search Console, Semrush, or AHREFs to pinpoint high-activity search terms for your industry.
+Personally, I think Semrush and AHREFs are two of the strongest keyword research tools out there.
 They give you a totally unfiltered view of what users are actually searching for.
 This is a great alternative if you use Google Search’s instant dropdown to research what users are searching for.
 Google wouldn’t be populating their search boxes with those terms if that’s not what users were interested in.
-And better yet, because those are the terms being pre-populated by the engines and already in users’ search box, they’re more likely to use them.
+And better yet, because those are the terms being pre-populated by the engines and already in users’ search boxes, they’re more likely to use them.
 Running through these tools should help you discover new opportunities for keyword and content development.

 Going along with that, make sure you have a clear call to action.
 Don’t be the site owner that gives customers so many choices on things to do that they get confused and do nothing.
 If you want them to click through to a different page, tell them that.
 If you want them to buy the product right there, tell them that too.
 The most compelling call to actions, whether created for search engine optimization or PPC, are those that include a compelling benefit.
 Encourage users to buy now in order to take advantage of free shipping or to click to read about how they can increase page views tenfold.
 Let them know what’s in it for them.